UCLA-DataSquad/laptop/README.md

 * macOS Mojave (10.14)
 * macOS Catalina (10.15)

-Older versions may work but aren't regularly tested.
+Older versions may work but aren't tested.
 Bug reports for older versions are welcome.

 To Install